pie/terms/sla.md

 	</tr>
 </table>

-\* Shorter times apply in instances where the website is inaccessible to public
+\* The shorter times listed here apply in instances where the website is inaccessible to public

 \*\* Excluding Saturday, Sunday and UK public holidays